Keeping the Land

 Most people think about a landscape as a physical and natural backdrop for life, a sort of stage upon which life happens.
 But in the Ojibwe way of thinking, the landscape is alive.
 It is full of human and non-human beings that engage with the people who know a certain place thoroughly.Pauingassi Lands Management Plan

-We are researching and documenting named places to help preserve language, culture and the traditional knowledge that is passed down through generations through stories and songs.
+We are researching and documenting named places to help preserve Anishinaabemowin (Ojibwe language), and the traditional knowledge that is passed down through generations through teachings, stories and songs.

 On Google Maps

-We forward the named places to the provincial government so that they are included in official topographic maps and will show up on popular sources like Google Maps.
+We forward the named places to the provincial government so that they are included in official databases and topographic maps and will show up on popular sources like Google Maps.

 Keeping Tradition Alive

-The First Nations of Pimachiowin Aki are creating posters of named places for their schools and communities.
-The posters give meaning to these places and will help keep the stories about these places alive.
+The First Nations of Pimachiowin Aki are creating maps of named places for their schools and community spaces.
+The maps give meaning to these places and help keep the language and stories about these places alive.

 Connecting Youth to Cultural Heritage